-RESP 100 Respiratory Therapy Patient Care 2 cr.
+RESP 100 Respiratory Therapy Patient Care 3 cr.

-This course is designed to give entry-level Respiratory Therapy students an overview of the development of respiratory therapy, its role in health care, its relationship to other health care services, and its organizational structure in the hospital environment.
-Also discussed will be such topics as ethics, medicallegal responsibilities of patient care (including HIPPA training), death and dying, blood borne pathogens and universal precautions, charting and generation of orders and medical terminology.
-Basic pulmonary anatomy and medical terminology will also be presented.
-Focus throughout the course will be on the patient as an individual and central figure in the complex multi-directional environment.
+This course is designed to give the entry-level respiratory therapy student an overview of the development of the respiratory care profession including; its role in health care, relationship to other health care services, organizational structure in the hospital environment, and its relationship supporting professional organizations.
+Topics affecting practice the of respiratory care such professionalism, ethics of health care delivery, medical legal responsibilities of patient care.
+Health Insurance Portability and Accountability Act (HIPAA), practitioner safety, patient safety & ambulation. competence, death and dying, respiratory microbiology, blood borne pathogens, universal precautions, generation of orders, electronic charting, and medical terminology will be reviewed.
+Focus throughout the course will be on the patient as an individual and central figure in a complex multidirectional health care environment.